-Name of Issuer: Lisbon Public School District No. 19 Name of Bond Issue: Limited Tax School Building Fund Bonds, Series 2020 Name of District: Lisbon Public School District No. 19 Date of Issuance: May, 2020 GIVEN that the District has not provided an Annual Report with ds as required by Section 7.03 of the Resolution adopted May 12 on behalf of the DISTRICT cc: District
+Name of Issuer: Lisbon Public School District No. 19 Name of Bond Issue: Limited Tax School Building Fund Bonds, Series 2020 Name of District: Lisbon Public School District No. 19 Date of Issuance: May, 2020 NOTICE IS HEREBY GIVEN that the District has not provided an Annual Report with respect to the above-named bonds as required by Section 7.03 of the Resolution adopted May 12, 2020.
+The District anticipates that the Annual Report will be filed by Dated: · on behalf of the DISTRICT, cc: District